 Since California wage and overtime laws changed in the past year, it’s possible your employer has not caught on yet to these new regulations.
 These laws were put in place to provide more support to the working population, and any business that is not adhering to the new minimum wage and overtime laws is committing a crime.

 If this is your case, then you may have a claim for compensation.
-Mann & Elias is an unpaid overtime lawyer Los Angeles that can go over your case with you and compare your hours worked to the amount you have been paid.
+At Mann & Elias, we can go over your case with you and compare your hours worked to the amount you have been paid.
 If your workers’ rights lawyer finds that you are missing compensation, you can put together a case and bring your employer to court.
-Don’t wait on filing your claim; schedule a consultation with one of Mann & Elias’s skilled attorneys now to avoid missing out on any unpaid wages.
+Don’t wait on filing your claim; schedule a consultation with one of our skilled attorneys now to avoid missing out on any unpaid wages.